abarker/typped/doc/sphinx_docs/index.rst

    Here is some awesome code :py:`a = b + c`.

 The Typped package provides a general Python framework for defining and using Pratt parsers.
-The parsed language can optionally include basic types, and overloading on those types is allowed.
+A parsed language can optionally be typed, with basic types which are type-checked on parsing.
+Overloading on types is also allowed.
 Default parser methods are provided for many standard constructs such as, for example, infix operators and ordinary function calls.
-Users can define their own customized functions or methods in order to parse more-complicated or more-specific grammatical constructs.
-An EBNF-like Python syntax is also provided, which can be used to define and implement recursive descent parsing of a grammar within the Typped framework (and integrated with Pratt parsing).
+Users can define their own customized functions or methods in order to parse more-complicated and/or more-specific grammatical constructs.
+An EBNF-like Python syntax is provided which can be used to define and implement recursive descent parsing of a grammar within the Typped framework (integrated with Pratt parsing).

-Although the framework is general, the package was originally designed to parse logic languages and mathematical languages.
-Because it is based on Pratt parsing it is especially good at parsing expression languages or sublanguages which have various operators at different precedences.
-The parser can be modified on-the-fly, so the parsed languages can be fully dynamic.
+Although the framework is general, the package was originally designed to parse logic languages and mathematical languages with syntax close to what is used informally.
+Because it is based on Pratt parsing it is especially good at parsing expression languages (or sublanguages) which have various operators at different precedence levels.
+The parsers and lexers can be modified on-the-fly, allowing the parsed languages to be fully dynamic.
 Pratt parsing tends to be fairly efficient in this context, but the package is written in pure Python so it is probably not the best choice if parsing speed is a crucial factor.

 .. warning::